-Class of shares Number of shares at beginning of fiscal year under review Number of shares increased in fiscal year under review Number of shares decreased in fiscal year under review Number of shares at end of fiscal year under review Common shares 1,529,320 shares 544 shares 1,628 shares 1,528,236 shares
+Class of shares Number of shares at Number of shares Number of shares Number of shares at beginning of fiscal increased in fiscal year decreased in fiscal year end of fiscal year under year under review under review under review review Common shares 1,528,236 shares 1,788,367 shares 1,530,197 shares 1,786,406 shares

-(Notes) 1.
-544 shares increase in the number of common shares in treasury stock is due to the purchase of shares less than one unit.

-2. Of decrease in the number of treasury common shares, 1,617 shares due to the exercise of the stock option by the Company's directors and employees and our subsidiaries' directors, and the sales of 11 shares less than one unit
+- (Notes) 1.
+Of increase in the number of common shares in treasury stock, an increase of 1,787,700 shares is due to the acquisition of treasury stock based on a resolution of the Board of Directors, and an increase of 667 shares is due to the purchase of shares less than one unit. - 2.
+Of decrease in the number of common shares in treasury stock, a decrease of 1,477,700 shares is due to the cancellation of treasury stock based on a resolution of the Board of Directors, a decrease of 52,476 shares is due to the exercise of the stock option by the Company's officers and employees and our subsidiaries' officers, and a decrease of 21 shares is due to the sales of shares less than one unit.